 Depending on how they are classified, there are between one hundred and twenty (120) and one hundred and seventy-five (175) languages in the Philippines.
 The official languages are Filipino and English.
-Filipino is based on the language call Tagalog, which is mainly spoken in Metro Manila and in the central and southern part of Luzon.
+Filipino is based on the language called Tagalog, which is mainly spoken in Metro Manila and in the central and southern parts of Luzon.

-The second busiest airport in the Philippines is Mactan-Cebu International airport, which is located on Mactan Island.
-I found it much easier to get in and out of there than the Manila International Airport.
-On my first trip to Cebu there were not any direct flights so I flew into Manila and then took a local airline down to Cebu.
-Subsequently, I have flown direct to Cebu which I have found a lot easier.
+The second busiest airport in the Philippines is Mactan-Cebu International Airport, which is located on Mactan Island.
+I found it much easier to get in and out of there than at the Manila International Airport.
+On my first trip to Cebu, there were not any direct flights so I flew into Manila and then took a local airline down to Cebu.
+Subsequently, I have flown directly to Cebu which I have found a lot easier.

 Cebu is one of the most densely populated islands in the Philippines.
 In fact, during World War II it was used as a Japanese base during their occupation which began in April 1942.

 The food is very good in Cebu.
-You get a variety of Filipino dishes as well as Chinese inspired cuisine.
-You can get street food from steamed rice to siomai (traditional Chinese pork dumpling) and ginabot (deep-fried pig intestines).
-There are some exotic dishes such as bakasi (saltwater eels), tuslob buwa (pig brains) and a local tradition, lechon (roast pig).
+You get a variety of Filipino dishes as well as Chinese-inspired cuisine.
+You can get street food from steamed rice to siomai (traditional Chinese pork dumplings) and ginabot (deep-fried pig intestines).
+There are some exotic dishes such as bakasi (saltwater eels), tuslob buwa (pig brains), and a local tradition, lechon (roast pig).
 For barbecue, Larsian’s in Cebu City is very popular, and for more sophisticated dining there is the Abaseria Cafe and Deli